mestrad2/Milestone-Project-1-Browser-Game/README.md

 -User will be able to control the character and move with the arrow keys -User will be able to attack with a sword and defend with a shield using key presses or left/right click (TBD) -User will be able to collect items to unlock the next path in the starting room and ultimately making it to the final room.

+As for the current development flow I am planning on, I am starting with the basic functionality of the start screen.
+The user will be able to click on the Start button to open a new page where the game will be handled.

+The next section I will be tackling is the Javascript portion.
+Since the level designs will be created to KaboomJS, I believe this would be the next most logical approach.
+There will be a small amount of in-line scripting on the start page but the game scripting itself will be done on a seperate .js file.

+Finally I will work on CSS to make the start page and the game page more appealing and try to make it accessible to any screen size.